• Skip to main content

 Make sure to cook the tomato paste for a few minutes in the skillet in order to develop its flavor, and add depth to the completed sauce.

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Until we eat again, I hope you have a delicious day!!
+Until we eat again, I hope you have a delicious day!

-When you make this recipe, and I hope you do, I'd appreciate it if you'd take a moment to leave a star rating on the recipe card and briefly comment on why you rated it as you did.
-FYI - Google appreciates recipe ratings and, in turn, will share my recipes with more people.
-Thank you so much!!
+When you make this recipe (and I hope that you will), I'd appreciate it if you'd take the time to come back and give it a star rating along with a comment on why you rated as you did.
+Search engines such as Google appreciate comments and ratings and, in turn, will show my recipes to more people.
+Please look for the pink star rating box within the printable recipe card.
+Thank you!!

 Printable Recipe Card